Absinthe Oysters Recipe from Commander's Palace

 - 1 pint heavy cream

-- salt and white pepper
+- salt and white pepper to taste

-- 1½ cups sliced, cooked artichokes hearts
+- 1½ cups artichoke hearts, cooked and sliced

-- 1 tablespoon chopped tarragon
+- 1 tablespoon tarragon, chopped

-- Seasoned French Bread Crumbs
+- Seasoned French bread crumbs

 Method of Preparation:

-Strain oysters; set aside.
+- Strain oysters; set aside.
 Reserve oyster liquor separately.
 Preheat oven to high broil.

-Heat bacon in a skillet over medium-high heat; sauté five to seven minutes or until fat is mostly rendered and bacon has lightly browned.
+- Heat bacon in a skillet over medium-high heat; sauté five to seven minutes or until fat is mostly rendered and bacon has lightly browned.
 Add shallots and garlic; sauté two to three minutes.
 Remove skillet from stove; drain and reserve excess fat.

-Deglaze with six tablespoons absinthe.
+- Deglaze with six tablespoons absinthe.
 Return skillet to stove at medium-high heat and flambé.
 Once flames subside, bring to a simmer and cook, stirring often, until liquid is nearly evaporated.
 Add reserved strained oyster liquor and heavy cream; bring to a low boil, reduce heat to medium and simmer, stirring often, until liquid has reduced to about two-thirds cup (skim and discard any foam that accumulates at top), about 10 minutes.
-Add remaining two tablespoons absinthe, artichoke hearts, tarragon, and reserved oysters; return to a simmer, reduce heat to low and simmer two minutes.
+Add remaining two tablespoons absinthe, artichoke hearts, tarragon and reserved oysters; return to a simmer, reduce heat to low and simmer two minutes.
 Remove from heat.
 Taste; adjust seasoning with salt and white pepper.

-Divide oysters among four prepared St. Jacque shells or ramekins.
-Top each with about three tablespoons Seasoned French Breadcrumbs and carefully broil, five inches from heat source, until lightly golden.
+- Divide oysters among four prepared St. Jacque shells or ramekins.
+Top each with about three tablespoons seasoned French bread crumbs and carefully broil, five inches from heat source, until lightly golden.
 Serve immediately.
 Serves 4.